mg-felix/thesis/README.md

 # thesis
 Code related to the development of my master thesis.
+The topic is the control of N drones to follow a target in a predetermined way - in particular, in a circular equidistant from each other way.
+The proposed code solves this problem using vector fields.

 # Files: